deshpandeyash/treesplittingsimulator/README.md

-# Multipacket Tree Resolution
+# Tree Splitting Simulator

-This plans to simulate K-Multpiacket reception with succesive interference cancellation.
+This project is lecensed under MIT Open Source License

-The documentation will be updated when work on the K- Multipacket with SIC algorithm will begin.
+All documentation can be found on the proejct Wiki.

-For current code use, simple tree and modified tree simualtions can be done.

-For direct execution of the simulations with all parameters pre loaded, comment and uncomment the methods in the main in simstudy.py and run the script.
-You can change basic parameters in simparam.py.
+For direct execution of the simulations with all parameters pre loaded, execute simstudy.py and the GUI will guide you through different parameters and simulation tests.